Quick Summary

 A UNESCO World Heritage Site since 1985, Manas National Park is a protected area covering 284 sq km in Assam, India.
 Its rich biodiversity and endangered species like the Assam roofed turtle, pygmy hog, hispid hare, golden langur, and Bengal florican are well-known.

 This UNESCO World Heritage Site encompasses two national parks, Nanda Devi National Park and Valley of Flowers National Park.
 The second-highest mountain in India, Nanda Devi, lends its name to Nanda Devi National Park.
-The meadows filled with wildflowers make Valley of Flowers National Park renowned.
+The meadows filled with wildflowers make the Valley of Flowers National Park renowned.

 34 wonders that are considered UNESCO World Heritage Sites in India.